gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 * *Ploeh.Numsense.ObjectOriented.Numeral*

 ## Prerequisites
-There's a quick prerequisite need to take care of before getting started.
+There's a quick prerequisite we need to take care of before getting started.
 Go ahead an open the *start* solution with Visual Studio and complete the following steps:

 #### Eat Street API Key
-The code in the *RestaurantServices* uses the publicly available *EatStreet API* to query for restaurants by location.
+The code in the *RestaurantServices* uses the publicly available  [EatStreet REST API](https://www.programmableweb.com/api/eatstreet) to query for restaurants.
 Why did I chose this API?
 Because it's free and getting access is a breeze.
 That being said, you do have to register for an account to receive an access key.
 Here are the steps:

 1. Navigate to the [Eat Street sign-in page](https://developers.eatstreet.com/sign-in) and create a new account